Cinema hardware requirements

 Select a high-quality, rectilinear lens.
-Lenses with greater distortion characteristics can make it difficult to generate a lens correction profile, so it is best to start with a lens with low distortion characteristics.
+Lenses with greater distortion characteristics (like fisheye lenses) can make it difficult to generate a lens correction profile, so it is best to start with a lens with low distortion characteristics.
 This can be tricky when matching the sensor’s wide field of view, as wider lenses tend to have higher distortion characteristics.

 Depthkit currently supports video formats that are natively supported by Microsoft Media Foundation.
 Your camera may be set up to shoot in codec that is not supported by Microsoft Media Foundation.
 Don't worry!
 You can simply re-encode your footage using tools like FFmpeg or Adobe Media Encoder for quick and easy re-encoding for Depthkit Cinema.

 |H.265||.mp4, .mov||Required for 8k.
 Download the HEVC Video Extension|

 There are endless combinations of hardware out there to fit different camera and lens combinations.
 However you rig it, make sure that the position and orientation of the sensor is solidly fixed relative to the camera.
 See our rigging guide for one example of how we securely rig the Azure Kinect to a Sony a7R III.